HttoHu/cpp-json-lite/README.md

 # cpp-json-lite
 A simple json parser on C++

 supports UTF-8 encoding

+`bash_test.sh` to build test_cases, the unittest only contains regressions test

 ## C++ Standard
 C++ 11 or later is required.

 ## Usage

-**Be careful when copying a JSON object, because when you copy A to B, A should no longer be used**
+**Be careful when copying a JSON object, because when you copy A to B, A should no longer be used (like be moved, TODO: using move semantics, disable copy construction and assignment)**
 ```cpp
 JSON A=B;
 A.add_pair("GOOD",B); // BOOM!!!!
 The node object inside has been deleted twice